-This fabulous mango salsa is perfect for fish or chicken, and is made with finely diced red onions for sharpness, fresh basil for extra aroma and lime juice for a little zing.
+This fabulous mango salsa is perfect for fish or chicken and is made with finely diced red onions for sharpness, fresh basil for extra aroma and lime juice for a little zing.
+This salsa is gluten-free, vegan, paleo and Whole30-friendly.

 While you probably associate the word salsa with corn chips or Mexican tacos, there are many varieties of this tasty condiment featuring ingredients other than tomatoes and chillies.
-Sweet and zesty fruit, such as pineapple, mango, peach and strawberries are often used to make a salsa sauce that pairs well with savoury protein dishes.
+Sweet and zesty fruit, such as pineapple, mango, peach and strawberries are often used to make a salsa sauce that pairs well with savoury protein dishes, meat or plant-based.

-Mango salsa works well as a condiment or a sauce served with fish, prawns and poultry.
+Mango salsa in particular works well as a condiment or a sauce served with fish, prawns and poultry.
 Today, I share my super easy recipe for mango salsa with fresh basil and red onions, which I recently served over chicken rissoles.
-This recipe is suitable to those following my free paleo program, Whole30 or other sugar-free protocols, as we’re only using fruit for sweetness.
+It also goes well with plant-based beans and rice or quinoa.

 The key to this salsa is getting the right mangoes.
 They should be just ripe but not too soft, or you will have a texture that is too mushy and a flavour that’s lacking tartness.
 Pick mangoes that are very aromatic and only just getting tender.